covia-ai/covia/docs/white-paper.md

 #### Reference Agents

 Reference agents are software components that serve as a Covia protocol agent.
 These are designed to be configured and operated on standard commodity servers, e.g. running Linux.
 Standard agent features include:
-- Storage
+- Storage on local file systems
 - Metadata management
 - REST API server endpoints
 - Access control mechanisms
 - Ability to invoke operations
+- Ability to proxy and relay operations to other agents
+- Ability to perform decentralised functions on the Convex network

 The agents are readily customisable, especially with respect to allowing developers to implement their own custom operations or access control rules.

 #### Enterprise adapters

 Enterprise adapters are agents that connect to existing systems and allow data assets and services to be utilised via the Covia protocol.

-As such
+Key enterprise adapters will include:
+- AI frameworks (e.g. LangChain)
+- Enterprise storage systems
+- SQL / ODBC databases
+- NoSQL databases
+- GPU / compute clusters
+- Enterprise Service Busses and middleware platforms
+- Enterprise application software (e.g. SAP)

+Similar to the reference agents, enterprise adapters offer the ability to customise access control rules.
+This may be used to offer an additional layer of security on top of the security implemented in the underlying enterprise systems.

 #### Standard Documents